-I know you are pro in searching and downloading pirated software’s and am sure you are aware of the risk behind it.
+I know you are pro in searching and downloading pirated softwares and I am also pretty much sure you are aware of the risk behind it.

 Most people prefer downloading these from unofficial websites, because they feel its more complicated when downloading from official websites, Like in the case of downloading ‘Google chrome browser’ from the official webpage, you are first required to download small downloader which will then download and install the chrome browser on your PC.